jpodwys/riot-progressive-enhancement/README.md

 # Deploy

 At some point not too long from now, I hope to have all JS bundles generated as part of the deploy script.
 I also hope to write thorough steps for how to get this running on your own Heroku instance.
 Additionally, I would like to better organize and clearly outline the code.

+# To Do

+- [ ] AES encrypt entry text
+- [ ] Move tag-specific CSS out of `wrapper.ejs` into each tag file and [do this](https://github.com/riot/riot/issues/1250) for server-side rendering
+- [ ] Prevent the back button from allowing users to see data after logging out.
+It currently only works with the history state immediately before the logout page, perhaps only with JS routing and not form submission routing?
+- [ ] Generate `bundle.js` at deploy so I can remove it from github

+... more incoming.